gatechain/gatechain-docs/en/gatechain-pos.md

  	 * Query  undelegated records regarding a specific consensus account  [CLI](/cli/staking.md#Query  undelegated records regarding a specific consensus account -api) [API](/API/staking.md#Query  undelegated records regarding a specific consensus account -command -line)

+### Explanation of rewards distribution of consensus account and delegator account

+The total rewards of each block is 0.4GT+Transaction fees,According to the inverse proportion of the weight of the consensus account entering the committee the distribution（The lower the weight, the higher the rewards）,weight =(Currency holdings+delegation GT quantity)* Loyalty coefficient.

+1. Rewards distribution rules of consensus account, There are three cases:

+	a.Three consensus accounts were selected into the block Committee, According to the weight proportion of each account, If it is between 40% and 27%, it will be distributed according to the actual proportion, If more than 40% or less than 27%, Distribution by standard:40%.33%.27%;

+	b.Two consensus accounts were selected into the block Committee, According to the weight proportion of each account, If it is between 60% and 40%, it will be distributed according to the actual proportion, If more than 60% or less than 40%, Distribution by standard:60%.40%;

+	c.One consensus accounts were selected into the block Committee, Get 100% rewards.

+2. The consensus account and the delegator account shall be allocated the due reward according to the proportion of money held, example:The consensus account should receive 40% of the rewards, Namely 0.16GT, Consensus account holding 10000GT, Delegation quantity 10000GT, 0.16*50%=0.08，Therefore, the consensus account and the delegator account get 0.08GT respectively(The delegator account shall pay a certain fee to the consensus account according to the fee rate).